rayannegsilva/MDD-Ontology/README.md

 - What are the main symptoms for the diagnosis of Major Depressive Disorder?
 - What are the diagnostic criteria for Major Depressive Disorder?
 - What treatments are performed on patients with Major Depressive Disorder?
+- How does the severity of MDD affect treatment choice?

 ## OntoUML View